 Massage therapy gives countless benefits across all ages and lifestyles.
-From easing stress to slowing disease, massage therapy is often sought-after by seniors as they can benefit from its wide range of advantages.
-Plus, it's an incredible substitute to prescription drugs and expensive alternatives.
+From easing stress to slowing disease, massage therapy is often sought after by seniors, as they can benefit from its wide range of advantages.
+Plus, it's an incredible holistic alternative or supplement for prescription drugs and expensive medical treatments.

-Stress and anxiety do not simply go away with age, in fact they can become more of a problem for seniors.
-Consider the fact that these factors are greatly relieved when treated with massage therapy.
-By massaging the muscles of the back, shoulders, and neck, tension is greatly reduced, helping one to feel a significant amount of relief.
+Stress and anxiety do not simply go away with age, in fact, they can become more of a problem for seniors.
+These conditions are greatly relieved when treated with massage therapy.
+By massaging the muscles of the back, shoulders, and neck, tension is reduced, helping one to feel a significant amount of relief.

 Massage therapy can reduce pain and increase flexibility in seniors.
-While relaxing the body of muscle tightness, pain and soreness are put at ease by way of a massage.
-A reputable spa will be able to help one's muscles achieve more flexibility, making everyday activities easier and pain-free.
+Muscle tightness, pain, and soreness are put at ease through a massage.
+A reputable spa will help one's muscles achieve more flexibility, making everyday activities easier and pain-free.

 Massage therapy is an incredible relief from the most common side effects of aging.
 Many seniors turn to a relaxing and healthy alternative when it comes to their health.